Louis Delétraz: 2022: Successful ELMS title defence

 Delétraz driving at the 2022 24 Hours of Le Mans.

 In 2022, it was announced that Delétraz would be competing with the Prema Orlen Team in the 2022 FIA World Endurance Championship and Prema Racing in the 2022 European Le Mans Series both on a full season basis.
-In the 2022 FIA World Endurance Championship, Delétraz finished in P5 in the LMP2 championship with a P2 finish in the 2022 24 Hours of Le Mans.
-In the 2022 European Le Mans Series however, Delétraz and his teammate, Ferdinand Habsburg clinched the LMP2 Driver's championship with 4 wins and a P3 finish in Spa.
+In the 2022 FIA World Endurance Championship, Delétraz finished fifth in the LMP2 championship with a second-place finish in the 2022 24 Hours of Le Mans.
+In the 2022 European Le Mans Series however, Delétraz and his teammate, Ferdinand Habsburg clinched the LMP2 Driver's championship with four wins and a third-place finish in Spa.
 Alongside this, he also competed in the 2022 IMSA SportsCar Championship with Tower Motorsport in the LMP2 class.
-With two wins in Laguna Seca and Petit Le Mans and three podium finishes, Delétraz finished the season in 7th place (having missed a round) with points counting towards the Michelin Endurance Cup, not the overall LMP2 championship.
+He lost out on victory at the 24 Hours of Daytona, dropping to third after having had to save fuel heavily.
+Similarly, an aggressive fuel saving strategy at Road America caused the leading Delétraz to be passed by Ryan Dalziel a few laps from the finish.
+Nonetheless, two wins in Laguna Seca and Petit Le Mans helped Delétraz (who missed a round of the championship and finished seventh in the drivers' standings) to carry his bronze-ranked teammate John Farano to the drivers' title.